bconnorwhite/bob/README.md

 Bob provides a set of tools for developing TypeScript projects for both Node and the browser (React) without having to think about `tsc` or `babel`.

-Bob works with zero configuration, and does not require `babel.config.json` or `tsconfig.json` files.
+Bob works with zero configuration, does not require `babel.config.json`, and will auto-generate the correct `tsconfig.json` file.

 ## Installation